GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 ## Text searching

-Text searching is now available on JBrowse 2.

-Text searching appears in two forms: per-track indexes and aggregate indexes which search across multiple tracks
+Text searching appears in two forms: per-track indexes and aggregate indexes which search across multiple tracks.

-Aggregate indexes may look like this
+Aggregate indexes may look like this:

 ```json
 {